janekfleper/typst-fancy-units/docs/manual.typ

         The exponent is prefixed by an `e` or `E` and must always be at the end of the number.
         It can either be an integer or a floating point number.

-        There is no limit to the number of uncertainties, the parser will try to interpret everything after the value (and before the exponent) as uncertainties.
+        There is no limit to the number of uncertainties, the parser tries to interpret everything after the value (and before the exponent) as uncertainties.
         If an uncertainty is prefixed by ```raw +-```, it is interpreted as an _absolute_ uncertainty.
-        Absolute uncertainties can either be an integer or a floating point number. \
+        Absolute uncertainties can either be integers or floats. \

-        An uncertainty wrapped in parentheses `()` will be interpreted _relative_ to the value.
+        An uncertainty wrapped in parentheses `()` is interpreted _relative_ to the significant digits of the value.
-        Relative uncertainties must always be an integer.
+        Relative uncertainties must always be integers, a float results in an error.

-        A floating point number will result in an error due to an invalid number format.
+        Instead of a content body, you can also pass a dictionary to skip the interpretation.
+See @num-interpretation for the required dictionary format and #text(red)[ref third-party section] for the function `create-num()` to simplify the creation of the dictionary with the correct format.
       ],
-      types: ("content",),
+      types: ("content", "dictionary"),
       tags: ("Required", "Positional"),
     ),
   ),